ska-sa/katgpucbf/doc/fgpu.ddc.rst

 FIR filter
 ----------
+For the FIR filter, a different mapping of work items to samples is used.
+The work items are partitioned into :dfn:`subgroups` each containing :c:macro:`SG_SIZE` work items.
+Each subgroup collaborates to produce :c:macro:`COARSEN` consecutive output samples.

-The position of each work item with its subgroup is stored in :c:var:`sg_rank`).
+The position of each work item within its subgroup is stored in :c:var:`sg_rank`).
 Each work item is responsible only for samples whose index modulo :c:macro:`SG_SIZE` equals :c:var:`sg_rank`.
 It's not entirely clear why having this division of labour improves performance, although it does reduce the ratio of (input and output) samples to threads and hence allows for greater occupancy.

-Samples are a loaded in an order that processes all input samples with the same index modulo :c:macro:`DECIMATION` together, keeping a sliding window of :c:macro:`COARSEN` such samples.
+Samples are loaded in an order that processes all input samples with the same index modulo :c:macro:`DECIMATION` together, keeping a sliding window of :c:macro:`COARSEN` such samples.
 This allows each subgroup to load each input sample from local memory just once, even though each contributes to multiple output samples.
-Note that other subgroups will still retrieve some of the same samples, but the coarsening mitigates the cost of this.
+Note that other subgroups will still retrieve some of the same samples (from local memory), but the coarsening mitigates the cost of this.

 At the end of the kernel, the work items in a subgroup need to sum their individual results.
 This is done using a facility of :mod:`katsdpsigproc`,